azkiaarh/Customer-Segmentation/README.md

 # Data Cleansing
 * We need to change the order_date data type from object to datetime because the column value is a transaction date which should be a datetime data type.
+* We need to create a new column that takes only the year and month from order_date column

 # Exploratory Data Analysis

-### How much is the grand total in each year?
+#### How much is the grand total in each year?

 ![image](https://user-images.githubusercontent.com/83635356/201461798-ef84b67d-2d85-471f-8be0-1cd285d2d5f0.png)
 In the chart above shows the grand total by year, we can conclude that the **lowest grand total was in 2012 at 20.5%**, while the **highest grand total was in 2014 at 32%**.
 Although there was a decrease in total sales in 2012 from 0.6% in 2011, but in 2013 and 2014 there was an increase.
 It can be seen starting from **2011 with a grand total of 21%**.
 In 2012 total sales **decreased by 0.6%** so that total sales were 20%, in 2013 the grand total here **increased by 5.1%** so that total sales were 26.5%, while in 2014 it **increased by 5.5%** so that total sales were by 32%.

-### How much is the grand total per month in each year and which month has the highest and lowest grand total in each year?
+#### How much is the grand total per month in each year and which month has the highest and lowest grand total in each year?
 - 2011
 ![image](https://user-images.githubusercontent.com/83635356/201461115-e82dc6e4-4112-4902-adcb-3ee07a016d01.png)